 Being an active community member goes far beyond writing code.
 I'm part of open source projects where all I do is help people on Discord.

-Often these channels host meet-ups to discuss the project and what to do with certain aspects of it.
+Often these channels host meet-ups to discuss the project and what to do with certain aspects.
 It's a significant contribution if you are part of these meetings and help the team give your feedback on the project.

 Another thing you can do to help an open-source project is to follow the docs.
-Meaning you go through the docs and see if they make sense to you.
+It means you go through the docs and see if they make sense to you.

 People often write these docs from an in-depth view, and it might skip some steps you were not aware of.